chargeprice/chargeprice-api-docs/api/internal/index.md

 # Meta
 - more_available: Indicates if there are more stations available on the following page (see pagination).
-- disabled_going_electric_countries: Countries where the Chargeprice Data has likely better quality than the GoingElectric data and hence the GoingElectric data shouldn't be shown at all
+- disabled_going_electric_countries: Countries where GoingElectric charging stations shouldn't be displayed anymore.
+(Might soon be deprecated, due to moving away from GoingElectric completely.)

 ## Example